 Follow these tips to score well in your PTE:

-Tip 1: Avoid speaking
+Tip 1: Avoid speaking very fast:

 It is advisable to have a speaking pace that you would be able to maintain for the entire test.
 Do not forget that PTE is an internet-based exam.
 Therefore, the machine will be listening to you.
 So, if you are going to speak too fast, the chances of confusing the algorithm are very high.
 The computer might not be able to pick everything you say.

 What you can do is, try to cover all vital points instead of addressing each question.
 The conclusion is as crucial as the points.
 Focus on providing quality rather than quantity.
 Just remember to sound natural

 Remember that test centers would be noisy.
 Therefore you have to speak loudly or else the machine wouldn’t listen to you and will not mark you.
 Also, there is a higher possibility that you will get disturbed by the noisy environment.
 You have to speak distinctly and loudly.
 It would be best if you practice for this chaotic environment is to have a radio playing at the backdrop while you practice the speaking module of the PTE exam.